 MOD ACP/3A3/18

-43 6.1.1 Each administration* shall, subject to applicable national law, establish the charges to be collected from its customers.
-The level of the charges is a national matter; however, in establishing these charges, administrations* should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.
+43 6.1.1 Each Member State and/or operating agency*, as the case may be, shall, subject to applicable national law, establish the charges to be collected from its customers.
+The level of the charges is a national matter; however, in establishing these charges, Member States and/or operating agencies*, as the case may be, should try to avoid too great a dissymmetry between the charges applicable in each direction of the same relation.

 Reasons: Consistency with language proposed in 1.1a) above.